KWangechi/babel-plugin-transform-react-jsx-prop-shorthand/README.md

   What sets it apart is that it doesn’t require modifying a parser.
 Instead, it’s built on top of [AST Grep](https://github.com/ast-grep/ast-grep), a powerful tool for manipulating ASTs without the need to fork a JSX transpiler.
 Highly recommended!

 These resources have been invaluable, and I encourage you to check them out!

+## Limitations

+- **Restricted to React Functional Components (RFCs):** This plugin only supports shorthand syntax for props used in React Functional Components.
+It does not work with class components or other types of React elements.
+- **Non-standard Syntax:** The shorthand syntax (`::prop`) is not part of standard JSX or React.
+It requires a custom Babel implementation, which may cause compatibility issues with other Babel tools and plugins.
+Additionally, IDEs like VSCode may show errors as the syntax is not recognized by the JSX LSP Server.
+- **Potential Maintenance Overhead:** Since the plugin relies on a custom Babel implementation, updates to Babel's main codebase may require corresponding updates to the plugin to maintain compatibility.

 ## Contributing